Retainers

 Please call our office immediately so we can schedule an appointment if:

-• Your retainer gets damaged
+• Your retainer gets damaged or bent

 • You lose your retainer and can’t recover it